King-Remy/AI_SmartHome/README.md

 ```
 source ~/tflite/bin/activate
 ```
-Next,
+Next, to install dependencies required for the project

 ```
-go to examples/lite/examples/object_detection/raspberry_pi

-Take the sh setup.sh and requirements.txt file and place in your working directory
+Run sh setup.sh

 # The script installs the required dependencies and download the TFLite models.
-sh setup.sh
 ```
 Next, add your Adafruit IO Key
 ```